Subchapter D. SUPPLEMENTAL REGULATIONS

 § 29.316.
 Tariff requirements.

 (a) Charges.
-Every call or demand carrier shall charge according to its tariffs filed, posted and published in accordance with law and this title:
+Every call or demand carrier shall charge, according to its tariffs filed, posted and published in accordance with law and this title, the amount as is calculated and registered on the meter or other approved device.

-(c) Posting of fare rate.
-Every operator of a call or demand service with fares based on a meter or flat rate shall post the rates of fare in a conspicuous place in each of its vehicles.
+(i) Posting of fare rate.
+Every operator of a call or demand service with fares based on nonflexible rates using a meter or other device shall post the rates of fare in a conspicuous place in each of its vehicles.

 § 29.317.
 Accounting requirements for alternative forms of compensation for drivers.